MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-cfx-content.md

-This article briefly describes the steps for running [Ansys CFX](https://www.ansys.com/products/fluids/ansys-cfx) on a virtual machine (VM) that's deployed on Azure.
+This article describes the steps for how to run [Ansys CFX](https://www.ansys.com/products/fluids/ansys-cfx) on a virtual machine (VM) that's deployed on Azure.
 It also presents the performance results of running Ansys CFX on Azure.

 Ansys CFX is computational fluid dynamics (CFD) software for turbomachinery applications.
 It uses an equilibrium phase change model and relies on material properties to reliably predict cavitation without the need for empirical model parameters.
 CFX:

 - Uses transient blade row methods to reduce geometry from a full wheel to a single passage.

 - Integrates with Geolus Shape Search to rapidly find parts that are identical to a specified part, based on geometry.

 CFX is used in the aerospace, defense, steam turbine, energy, automotive, construction, facilities, manufacturing, and materials/chemical processing industries.